netautomate/bigip-automation/level-6/README.md

 ## Customer workflow

 ### Step 1.
-Go to NetOrca Service Catalog and find the Service you want to request and get the example YAML definition.
+Go to NetOrca Service Catalog, find a Service you want to request and get the example YAML definition.

 > Service Catalogue is the place where you can find details for all the Services offered via NetOrca.
 > There are 3 tabs in the Service Catalogue: